-(3) Non-current liabilities at December 31, 2013 are comprised of an environmental rehabilitation provision.
+(1) Non-current liabilities at December 31, 2014 and 2013 are comprised of an environmental rehabilitation provision.
+Non-current liabilities at December 31, 2012 are comprised of an environmental rehabilitation provision and a flow-through premium.

-Year Ended December 31, 2013
+Year Ended December 31, 2014